 From Bangkok to Pattaya: 5 Best Ways to Get There

-Home to floating markets, a lively café scene, and the closest beaches to Bangkok, the seaside town of Pattaya has much to offer visitors.
-Pattaya is a rare mix of modern shopping centers and water parks next to ancient wats (temples) and giant Buddha sculptures—all waiting to be discovered.
+Home to floating markets, a lively café scene, and the closest beaches to Bangkok, the seaside town of Pattaya has plenty of things to offer no matter what your interests are.
+Pattaya is a rare mix of modern shopping centers and water parks next to ancient wats (temples) and giant Buddha sculptures–all waiting to be discovered.

 On This Page:

 1. From Bangkok to Pattaya by Private Airport Transfer